NekoMimiOfficial/NekoMimiOfficial/README.md

 ✿Wanna talk, Collab or simply have a chat?
 Discord is my primary contact method: `NekoMimi#7225`

-Thanks for dropping in <3
+Thanks for dropping by <3